 We extracted total genomic DNA from ethanol-preserved muscle or liver tissues from individuals collected at Projeto Dacnis reserve, using both DNeasy Tissue Kits (Qiagen Inc., Valencia, CA, USA) or standard salt precipitation methods (Lyra et al., 2021).
 We amplified two overlapping fragments of the mitochondrially encoded 16S rRNA (16S).
-The polymerase chain reactions (PCR) settings and primers used are given in Table S3.
-All reactions were purified using Wizard® SV PCR Clean-Up System (Promega), following manufacturer's recommendation, or using a mix of thermosensitive alkaline phosphatase (FastAP) and Exonuclease I, as described in Lyra, Haddad & de Azeredo-Espin (2017).
-The amplified products were sequenced in both directions by Macrogen Inc. (Seoul, South Korea), with a Big Dye v.3.0 Sequencing Kit (Applied Biosystems, Waltham, MA, US).
-We trimmed for quality, excluded primers sequences, and assembled consensus sequences using Geneious Prime® 2023.2.1 (Biomatters Ltd., Auckland, New Zealand).
+The polymerase chain reactions (PCR) conditions and primers used are given in Table S3.
+All reactions were purified using Wizard® SV PCR Clean-Up System (Promega), following manufacturer's recommendation, or using a mix of thermosensitive alkaline phosphatase (FastAP) and Exonuclease I, as described in Lyra et al. (2017).
+The amplified products were sequenced in both directions by Macrogen Inc. (Seoul, South Korea), with a Big Dye v.3.0 Sequencing Kit (Applied Biosystems).
+We trimmed for quality, excluded primers sequences, and assembled consensus sequences using Geneious Prime® 2023.2.1 (Biomatters Ltd.).
 GenBank accession numbers and voucher information is available in Table S4.

-For the phylogenetic inference, we aligned the newly generated sequences with representative 16S sequences of all species of Brachycephalus available in GenBank, including putative non-described species, and one individual of Ischnocnema henselii as an outgroup, totaling 99 individuals (Table S4).
-We aligned sequences with MAFFT v.7.427 (Katoh & Standley, 2013) using the E-INS-i algorithm in Geneious Prime[®] 2023.2.1.
-Phylogenetic analyses were performed under Bayesian inference (BI) using BEAST v2.7.1

-(Bouckaert et al., 2019) under a birth-death tree prior, assuming a strict clock and using substitution rates of the GTR model.
-The analyses consisted of two independent runs, each with eight chains, for 100 million generations; parameters and trees were sampled every 1,000 generations, and we discarded the first 25% of iterations as burn-in.
-We assessed stationarity, convergence between runs, and effective sample sizes (>200) with Tracer (v.1.7; Rambaut et al., 2018).
-The log files of the independent runs were combined using LogCombiner (v.2.7; Bouckaert et al., 2019), and we extracted the majority-rule consensus tree in TreeAnnotator (V.2.7; Bouckaert et al., 2019).
+For the phylogenetic inference, we aligned the newly generated sequences with representative 16S sequences of all species of Brachycephalus available in GenBank, including putative non-described species, and one individual of Ischnocnema henselii as outgroup, totalizing 99 individuals (Table S4).
+We aligned sequences with MAFFT v.7.427 (Katoh & Standley, 2013) using E-INS-i algorithm in Geneious Prime® 2023.2.1.
+Phylogenetic analyses were performed under Bayesian Inference (BI) using BEAST v2.7.1 (Bouckaert et al., 2019) under a birth-death tree prior, assuming a strict clock and using substitution rates of the GTR model.
+The analyses consisted of two independent runs, each with eight chains, for 100 million generations; parameters and trees were sampled every 1000 generations and we discarded the first 25% iterations as burn-in.
+We assessed stationarity, convergence between runs, and effective sample sizes (> 200) with Tracer (v.1.7; Rambaut et al., 2018).
+The log files of the independent runs were combined using LogCombiner (v.2.7; Bouckaert et al., 2019), and we extracted the majority-rule consensus tree in TreeAnnotator (V.2.753).
 The resulting tree was visualized using FigTree 1.4.3 (Rambaut et al., 2018).

-We estimated the uncorrected p-distances between the new species and the closest relatives using the 16S rRNA gene fragment limited by the primers 16Sar-L and 16Sbr-H ("Palumbi fragment"; Palumbi et al., 1991), using MEGA 11 (Tamura, Stecher & Kumar, 2021; Stecher, Tamura & Kumar, 2020) and treating missing data and gaps as pairwise deletions.
-Estimations were made using the alignment generated by MAFFT v.7.25.
-For comparative purposes, we also estimate uncorrected p-distances using the Palumbi fragment for all Brachycephalus species for which this fragment in available (Palumbi et al., 1991; Table S4).
+We estimated the uncorrected p-distances between the new species and the closest relatives using the 16S rRNA gene fragment limited by the primers 16Sar-L and 16Sbr-H ("Palumbi fragment"; Palumbi et al., 1991), using Mega 11 (Tamura et al., 2021; Stecher et al., 2020) and treating missing data and gaps as pairwise deletions.
+Estimates were done using the alignment generated in MAFFT v.7.25.
+For comparative purposes, we also estimate uncorrected p-distances using the Palumbi fragment for all available Brachycephalus species.